 After determining that the metal shavings are coming from some types of failure in the engine, the next course of action is to narrow down the possible causes of metal shavings.
 Check the oil pressure gauge if equipped.
 Most of today’s cars and trucks do not have an oil pressure gauge.
 If this is the case, many kits can be used to tap into an oil gallery for an accurate oil pressure reading.
 Check the engine at idle; a regular oil pressure reading ranges from 15 to 45 psi at idle to around 45 psi to 85 psi at 2,000 rpm.
 These ranges vary according to oil viscosity, engine size, and if the engine is cold or warm.
 Check the manufacturer’s specifications to be sure.

 Low oil pressure coupled with metal shavings in the oil is a sure sign that the engine bearings can be worn.
-As the main, rod, and/or camshaft bearings wear, the clearances become larger, which in turn decreases the squeeze that helps increase the pressure from the oil pump for proper lubrication of vital engine parts.
-A worn oil pump can also cause low oil pressure, but oil shavings would be rare except in the case of a catastrophic oil pump failure.
+As the main, rod, and/or camshaft bearings wear, the clearances become larger, which decreases the squeeze that helps increase the pressure from the oil pump for proper lubrication of vital engine parts.
+A worn oil pump can also cause low oil pressure, but oil shavings would be rare except for a catastrophic oil pump failure.

 Metal Shavings in Oil: Identification and Action